ancutagh/alexa-workshop/README.md

   ## Step 3: Add Joke intent for Alexa to respond

-  1. Create new intents in developer portal
+  1. Create new intents in developer portal with multiple sample utterances

   - JokeIntent
   - FactIntent